 Mayoi: |

-Commentary: In the final game after the player obtains Trilo, Regina disappears from the Big Top location, and since she does not reappear until after the puppet is returned to Ben, there is no opportunity to present this item to her.
+Commentary: In the final game, after the player obtains Trilo, Regina leaves the Big Top.
+Since she does not reappear until after the puppet is returned to Ben, there is no opportunity to present this item to her.

 Maya: And so incredibly strange...